-Online diploma programs in medical coding and billing are relatively easy to find.
+Fully online diploma programs in medical coding and billing are relatively easy to find.
 Hybrid programs that incorporate traditional classroom learning and distance learning elements are also fairly common.
-Even in online programs, there's the possibility that students will need to complete a coding practicum on campus.
+Even in fully online programs, though, there's the possibility that students will need to complete a coding practicum on campus.
 When choosing a diploma program, consider an accredited program, which may help you earn professional certification.
 Certification for medical coding and billing is voluntary, but it may be preferred by some employers.

 Diploma in Medical Coding and Billing